No Products in the Cart

 Using Shop now pay later with Klarna, you can spread the cost of a new watch over a number of monthly instalments on orders over £500.
 Select the Klarna payment option at checkout and follow the instructions – they’ll get straight back to you with an answer.
-Please note our finance option is only available to our UK customers.
+Please note this finance option is only available to our UK customers.

 We are able to ship worldwide.

 When we dispatch your order, you’ll receive an email with tracking information.
-Click the link in that and follow the updates from there.
+Click the accompanying link and you can track your order from there.

 It’ll arrive in a plain outer box.
 As our delivery methods are insured, it’s no signature, no delivery.

 Our express worldwide shipping is FREE.

 Your order will be shipped from our facility in Switzerland, and we’ll aim to dispatch it within 2 days (provided the items in your order are in stock).
-It’ll be delivered worldwide within 2-7 business days.
+It will be delivered worldwide within 2-7 business days.

 We work with couriers including DHL, Fedex and UPS to deliver our orders quickly and safely.